CamStan/test-docs/unifycr-docs/docs/testing.rst

 results are printed out, as shown in the image on the right.

-There are six possibilites for the status of each test: PASS, FAIL, XFAIL, XPASS, SKIP, and ERROR.
+There are six possibilities for the status of each test: PASS, FAIL, XFAIL, XPASS, SKIP, and ERROR.

 PASS